Personal Electrification Planner Methodology

 To estimate the upfront costs for all upgrades:

 The upfront costs of heat pumps, heat pump water heaters, solar panels, and panels & wiring are estimated using publicly available datasets which include project costs for various electrification upgrades.
 These datasets include the Massachusetts Residential Air-Source Heat Pump Program, Massachusetts Whole Home Pilot, TECH Clean California, and LBNL.
-For heat pumps, we use these datasets to predict costs based on square footage, climate zone (which determines the required heat pump size), and heat pump efficiency.
+For heat pumps, we use these datasets to predict costs based on home square footage, climate zone, ducting configuration, and heat pump efficiency and size (where the heat pumps are sized based on EnergyPlus modeling).
 For solar panels, we use this LBNL dataset to predict costs based on square footage, which determines both energy demand and rooftop size.
 The cost for heat pump water heaters reflects median costs from the TECH Clean CA dataset.
 For panels and wiring, we calculate the median difference in cost between projects that required a panel upgrade or a new circuit and projects that did not.
 The upfront costs of insulation are determined by matching the measures included in the ResStock insulation packages with measures reported in an LBNL report on the costs of decarbonization.
 For heat pumps and solar panels, we then use the home characteristics you provide, such as home size, to predict your upfront costs.

-We adjust for inflation using a Construction Price Index and adjust for location using RS Means materials & labor cost factors.
+We adjust for inflation using a Producer Price Index and adjust for location using RS Means materials & labor cost factors.
 All costs represent estimated total project costs, including both equipment and installation.

 The upfront costs of stoves, dryers, and electric vehicles do not vary by location and are estimated using prices available online.
 These upfront costs represent an approximate lower bound on what you might spend, though some households may choose to spend more for a higher-end appliance or vehicle.